clancyandrews3/Optimal_Season_Running_Schedule/README.md

 ## Progress

-The project is currently in the proposal phase.
+The project is currently in the modeling phase.

+- [] Model Objective Function
+- [] Model Independent/Dependent Variables
+- [] Model Constraints
+- [] Model Program in Python

 &nbsp;